HanOostdijk/rmd_pdf_examples/README.md

 This document describes some examples of the use of [**R Markdown**](http://rmarkdown.rstudio.com/) to produce PDF files.
 The examples differ in the measure that additional LaTeX functionality has been used.

+*NB. handling of bibliographies in the manner done here is suddenly changed in package rmarkdown version 1.9 .
+I have regressed to version 1.8.1 (by using the r package* **rmis***) but will try to find out how to fix this in the newer version.*

 # Software used
 This document and the ones described are created by editing the input files (rmd-, tex- and bib-files) in the [**RStudio**](https://www.rstudio.com/products/RStudio/) environment and pressing the **Knit** button.
 This button-click executes the following workflow: